 Lucky for us, both the leaves and stems are very easy to root, and can be handled in almost the same way.

-Step 1: Prepare your pot with fast-draining soil – Make sure to use a commercial succulent soil that is lightweight and fast-draining.
+Step 1: Prepare your pot with fast-draining soil – Make sure to use a commercial quick-draining soil that is lightweight.
 If it retains too much water, the cuttings will likely rot.

 Step 2: Moisten the rooting medium – Just dampen the soil, without making it sodden.
 Allow any excess to fully drain from the bottom of the pot before adding your cuttings.